CodingTrain/Toy-Neural-Network-JS/README.md

 ### Installing

-This Project doesn't require any additional Installing steps
+For Javascript, this Project doesn't require any additional Installing steps

+For Python, you just have to put the [file]() in the root of your Project

 ### Documentation